hmontenegro/biostar-recipes/docs/howto.md

 # Biostar Engine

-## Start a project
+## Where to start ?

 To start the a project, simply click the ```Create Project``` button found at the bottom of your projects list.
 This will open page allowing you to name your project, give it an image, etc.

-Clicking `Create` makes an empty project and gives you `OWNER ACCESS` to it.
+Clicking `Create` makes an empty project that you have `OWNER ACCESS` to.

+We will show how to populate an empty project with data, collaborators, recipes, and jobs.

+   1. Add collaborators

+   2. Import data

+   3. Create recipes

+   4. Runnning recipes and gathering results

+## 1. Add collaborators

+To add collaborators , click ```Manage Access``` found on the bottom of your data list page.

+Only the project creator can grant `READ ACCESS` or `WRITE ACCESS` to other users.

+* `READ ACCESS` allows users to view and copy what they may desire.

+* `WRITE ACCESS` allows users to: import data, create and run recipes, and delete/edit what they create.

+* `OWNER ACCESS` allows users to delete/edit anything and revoke/grant access to project

-Having `OWNER ACCESS` to a project means you created the project and can delete/edit anything inside of it.
+The project creator is the only one with `OWNER ACCESS` to a project

-## Import data
+## 2. Import data

+Having `WRITE ACCESS` or higher

-1. Upload files
+* Upload files

-2. Copy existing data
+* Copy and Paste existing data

-## Make your own recipes
+## 3. Make your own recipes

-If you have `WRITE ACCESS` or higher to a project then you have the ability to create a recipe in one of two ways.
+If you have `WRITE ACCESS` or higher then you have the ability to create a recipe in one of two ways.

 * Start from scratch

     To create a brand new recipe simply click on the ```Create Recipe``` button found at the bottom of your recipes list.

     This opens a page that allowing you to name your recipe, give it a picture, etc.

-    Clicking `Save` will create a recipe with an empty template and json file.
+    Clicking `Save` will create a recipe with an empty template and json file, which you can edit by clicking `View Code`.

-* Copy an existing recipe
+* Copy and Paste existing recipes ( **Recommended** )

-#### Editing recipe code
+    This is the simplest way of populating your project with recipes.

+    You only need `READ ACCESS` to be able to copy a recipe, so public project like `The Biostar Cookbook` are treasure troves.

+    After pasting the recipe you can edit it by clicking `View Code`

+**Editing recipe code**

+   Editing a template will result in the changes having to be reviewed and authorized by a staff member.

-## Running recipes
+## 4. Running recipes

 * Authorization